Hybrid Work Toolboxes

 The kit was created in 2018, and is available under Creative Commons License.VISIT TOOLBOX

 This toolbox contains links to 34 remote products, services, and methods.

 It has been designed to help support virtual collaboration and team happiness, especially for organisations that want to work more effectively remotely.

-It was created by Hanno, a team of digital health designers working remotely to save and improve lives.REMOTE STARTER KIT
+It was created by Hanno, a team of digital health designers working remotely to save and improve lives.VISIT TOOLBOX

 This toolbox contains 6 principles, 6 slide decks, 6 sets of method cards, 14 video lessons, and 24 articles.

 It aims to provide helpful advice and resources for people who want to learn how to work differently.
 The tools draw heavily on innovation and design thinking processes and are used primarily by the Salesforce Ignite team to teach other organisations how to be more innovative.